locationtech/jts/FAQ-LICENSING.md

 **Downstream projects** includes the following:

-* Ports of JTS to other languages: GEOS, JSTS, etc..
+* Ports of JTS to other languages
+  * GEOS, JSTS, etc.
-* Use of JTS libraries in other codebases: GeoTools, GeoServer, etc ...
+* Use of JTS libraries in other codebases
+  * GeoTools, GeoServer, etc.

 ## Licensing Frequently Asked Questions

 A1. **What is the difference between EDL and BSD-3?**

-  BSD-3 is a license **family**.
+  BSD-3 is a license *family*.
 EDL is the actual license and is called that because Eclipse is the distributing organization.

 A2. **JTS no longer uses LGPL.
 What does this mean for downstream projects?**